je-suis-tm/quant-trading/README.md

 ### 7.Dual Thrust

-Dual thrust is a very popular intra daily opening range breakout strategy, especially in CTA.
+If you search dual thrust on google, you will end up with results of rocket engine.
+Don't panic yet, you can rest assured that dual thrust strategy is nowhere near rocket science.
+It is just an opening range breakout strategy developed by the founder of Universal Technical Systems.
+The mathematics involved in this strategy is merely primary school level.

 Initially we establish upper and lower thresholds based on previous days' open, close, high and low.
 When the market opens and the price exceeds certain thresholds, we would take long/short positions prior to upper/lower thresholds.
 The strategy is quite useful in intra daily trading.
 However, there is no stop loss/profit position in this strategy.
 We reverse our positions when the price goes from one threshold to the other.
 We need to clear all positions by the end of the day.

 Rules of dual thrust can be found in <a href=https://www.quantconnect.com/tutorials/dual-thrust-trading-algorithm>QuantConnect</a>.